 Can I use the BBB to find a financial advisor?

-You could use BBB ratings as a guide when comparing financial advisors, though again, the BBB does not guarantee the quality of services you’ll receive from any business.
+Yes, the BBB can help you find an accredited financial services company in your area.
+Just keep in mind that the BBB does not guarantee the quality of services you’ll receive from any business.
 Also, when thinking about hiring a financial professional, it’s important to consider what you need and how much you’re willing to pay for those services.

 Photo credit: iStock/MicroStockHub